St Vincent’s Primary School

 During the school year, the children may be afforded the opportunity to leave the school premises for educational outings and sporting, musical and cultural events.
 Adequate notice of these will be given and parental permission will be required for activities that run outside school hours.

 St. Vincent’s Primary School is always looking at ways to make things easier for parents, students and teachers alike.
-Last year we introduced a Pilot Scheme for the school year 2017/18.
-This scheme was quite simple.
-Each pupil paid €100 to the school and in return they received everything they needed for the school year in text books and work books.
-The fee for Art, Photocopying, Testing, Texting etc. of €60 was also included in this amount as was a Homework Journal.
-This scheme has been extremely successful and we will be continuing with it for the school year 2018/19.
+We have introduced a Book Scheme which is quite simple.
+Each pupil pays €100 to the school and in return they receive everything they need for the school year in text books and work books.
+The fee for Art, Photocopying, Testing, Texting etc. of €60 is also included in this amount.
+This scheme is extremely successful and we will be continuing with it for this school year.
 This means you will only have to worry about having school bag, copies and pencils and school uniform for the new school year.

 Any lost property should be placed in the lost property area on the lower corridor of the school.
 Our school does not accept any responsibility for items lost in school.